Bean-Spill

-Bean-Spill is the third extended-play single and fourth release overall by American hardcore punk band Minutemen.
+Bean-Spill is the third extended-play single and (fourth release overall) by American hardcore punk band Minutemen, released in 1982 by Thermidor Records.

 Background

 The Minutemen's second LP, What Makes a Man Start Fires?, was recorded in the summer of 1982 but the release was delayed due to SST's lawsuit with Unicorn Records.
 To fill the lengthy gap between releases, SST Records partner Joe Carducci volunteered to release an EP on his Thermidor Records label.